You can deploy the Citrix Workspace app in the following methods:

 Adding Citrix Workspace app to the SCCM deployment

 Copy the downloaded Citrix Workspace app installation folder to a folder on the Configuration Manager server and launch the Configuration Manager console.

 Select Software Library > Application Management.
 Right-click Application and click Create Application.
 The Create Application wizard appears.

 In the General pane, select Manually specify the application information and click Next.

 In the General Information pane, specify information about the application such as Name, Manufacturer, Software version, and so on.

 In the Application Catalog wizard, specify additional information such as Language, Application name, User category and so on and click Next.

-Users can see the information you specify here.
+Users can see the information that you specify here.

 In the Deployment Type pane, click Add to configure the deployment type for Citrix Workspace app setup.